wintechis/SimplePlanningAnnotation/README.md

-# Ontologie for Simple Planning Annotation
+# Ontology for Simple Planning Annotation
 The ontology can be found  [here](https://paul.ti.rw.fau.de/~jo00defe/voc/spa).
 The server uses content negotiation and serves both the turtle file and a human-readable HTML file.

 ### Purpose and scope of the ontology